People generate more than 2.5 quintillion bytes of data every 24 hours.

 Your followers are at the core of your brand and its growth, so you have to make sure you satisfy their need for helpful information and make them feel you are dedicated to providing them good content, be it your own or that of others.

 Content marketing requires frequent content posts on different social media platforms throughout the week.
-Most of the content you post is created in-house, but using curated content is a great way to fill in your social media calendar gaps if need be.
+Most of the content you post is created in-house, but using curated content is a great way to fill in your social media calendar and content gaps if need be.
 Even when you are short on your content, you can share that of others to maintain your posting schedule, as long as it quality content.

 When you share other’s content, it not just adds to your feed but also gets their attention as you send traffic to their site.
 Tell these creators that you find their content helpful and have shared it on your feed.
 However, don’t ask for a favor in return because that can put them off, and they’ll do so out of obligation.